 The former Zell Manor (Schloss Zell) serves as hotel with the name “Das Schloss an der Eisenstrasse” now.
 I spend a night at this building in the style of early Baroque and was especially impressed by staying that near to Rothschild Castle (Rothschildschloss) and the old part of Waidhofen/Ybbs.

 The trail along the Mendlingtal is a path of about 3 kilometres.
 It leads from a theme park about logging up to a former Hammerherrenhaus (Home of the owner of a hammer mill).
 The scenery is changing several times.
 Sometimes one walk along a tame creek, sometimes one walk along footbridges high over a stream in full spate.

 At the theme park Mendlingtal there is a chance to watch log drivers at work.
-At the photo above some workers are trying to put the logs through the last weir before the logs will arrive the timber mill.
+In the photo above some workers are trying to put the logs through the last weir before the logs will arrive at the timber mill.

 Everybody knows the scenery of American Old West.
 Can we see anything similar in good old Austria too?
 Sure!
 The photo shown above was taken at a theme park in Mendlingtal Valley in Mostviertel.
 The park is all about logging in earlier times.
 The building in the background is housing a Venetian saw dating back to 1907.

 At the theme park Mendlingtal the former building for the young blacksmiths (Schmiedegesellen) serves as museum now.
 Inside one can learn about the life of the blacksmiths, woodcutters and the owners of the hammer mills named Hammerherren.